2022 Oregon Ballot Measure 114

-Oregon Ballot Measure 114, the Changes to Firearm Ownership and Purchase Requirements Initiative, is an Oregon state initiative that was approved by voters on November 8, 2022.
+Oregon Ballot Measure 114, the Reduction of Gun Violence Act, is an Oregon state initiative that was narrowly approved by voters on November 8, 2022.
 It changes gun laws in Oregon to require a permit to purchase or acquire a firearm, and to ban the sale, transfer, and importation of magazines that "are capable of holding" more than ten rounds of ammunition.
-There have been a number of legal challenges to these provisions, and several judicial rulings have blocked the implementation of Ballot Measure 114, so the new laws are currently not in effect.
+On March 12, 2025, the Oregon Court of Appeals ruled that the law is facially constitutional under Article I, section 27 of the state constitution.
+The law is currently on hold due to procedural rules that give the challengers 35 days to seek further appellate review of the decision.

 Description

-The permit (of a maximum amount of $65) must be purchased from either the county sheriff or police where the buyer resides.
+The permit (of a maximum amount of $150 as amended by SB348) must be purchased from either the county sheriff or police where the buyer resides.
 Permits are issued per person, not per gun, and are valid for five years.
 Law enforcement will have the ability to deny a permit to those they believe to be a danger to themselves or others, while those denied a permit are able to appeal in court.

 The permit to purchase law is similar to the permit requirements in 14 other states and Washington D.C.
-To obtain a permit to purchase a firearm, the applicant would be required to take a gun safety education class, submit their fingerprints, and pass a completed background check.
+To obtain a permit to purchase a firearm, the applicant would be required to take a gun safety education class, submit their fingerprints, and pass a completed FBI background check, which the FBI later clarified they could not perform.

 The high-capacity magazine ban would prohibit residents from acquiring magazines that can hold more than ten rounds, as well as implementing a ban on any magazine "that can be readily restored, changed, or converted to accept, more than 10 rounds of ammunition".
 Existing magazines that can hold more than ten rounds would be grandfathered in, but could only be used on private property, i.e. not for concealed or open carry in public.
 Nine other states plus D.C. ban or restrict high-capacity magazines.

 Implementation, enforcement, and effects

-Sheriffs in Klamath County, Linn County, Sherman County, and Union County declared their refusal to enforce some or all of the new laws, and gun rights organizations immediately prepared to challenge the constitutionality of the laws in court.
+Sheriffs in Klamath County, Linn County, Sherman County, and Union County indicated they would not enforce some or all of the new laws, especially the magazine bans as they believed the ban was unconstitutional, but also would be extremely difficult to enforce and gun rights organizations prepared to challenge the constitutionality of the laws in court.